 AmazingRibs Science Advisor, Dr. Greg Blonder explains: "Hanging the meat vertically reduces the radiative heating contribution significantly.
 For the same reason turning your face away from the sun is cooling, or holding your palm perpendicular to the grill doesn't feel so hot.
 Plus, dripping juices radiatively cool the bottom of the meat.
 All that being said, I'm still surprised it was that uniform."

 The hooks place the food in the center of the heat.
-Think of this setup as a stationary rotisserie.
+Think of this setup like a stationary rotisserie.
 As a bonus, the juices from the meat drip onto the hot coals creating a delicious blend of smoke and sizzled drippings that rises back up into the meat, producing a flavor that you can't get with an offset smoker or a Weber Smokey Mountain.
 The burning of these juices, laden with seasoning and melted fats, is a hallmark of PBC performance.